5.4 Opening Up & Sharing Collections and Content

 Crowdsourcing & volunteering

 Another important aspect of open access is that it gives new opportunities for communities to engage with your collections and content.
-Engagement with communities can be achieved through crowdsourcing tasks, through working with volunteers in different content campaigns, among other examples.
+Engagement with communities can be achieved through crowdsourcing tasks or through working with volunteers in different content campaigns, among other examples.
 This contributes to overall better engagement of citizenship and communities with cultural heritage.

 However, this is not to say that by crowdsourcing tasks there is no effort involved.
 Normally, crowdsourcing requires a lot of time from the institution, to prepare in advance the content or collections that might be used in crowdsourcing tasks or content campaigns.